AndresMpa/AndresMpa/README.md

 I'm learning:

-- React
+- Deep undertanding JS from ES6 to ES13
-- Using C/C++ for hardware
+- Using Python for hardware
+- Getting in contact with python's OS libraries

 I'm interested in: